euphoriccheckers/odin-recipes/README.md

 # odin-recipes
 This project is a simple recipe website.
 It will have a main index page and links to a few recipes.
-This project will demonstrate the html foundations I have learned such as html boilerplate, elements, tags, working with text, lists, links, and/or images.
+This project will demonstrate the html foundations I have learned such as html boilerplate, elements, tags, working with text, lists, links, and images.